aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ## **Check for Text Box Shape**

-Aspose.Slides provides the [isTextBox()](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/#isTextBox--) property (from the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) class) to allow you to examine shapes and find text boxes.
+Aspose.Slides provides the [isTextBox()](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/#isTextBox--) method (from the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) class) to allow you to examine shapes and find text boxes.

 ![Text box and shape](istextbox.png)

-This Javascript code shows you how to check whether a shape was created as a text box:
+This JavaScript code shows you how to check whether a shape was created as a text box:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");